cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 Currently, `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` cannot be specified with `GROUP BY`.

-Greenplum Database has the following additional OLAP grouping extensions (often referred to as *supergroups*):
+Cloudberry Database has the following additional OLAP grouping extensions (often referred to as *supergroups*):

 ROLLUP
 :   A `ROLLUP` grouping is an extension to the `GROUP BY` clause that creates aggregate subtotals that roll up from the most detailed level to a grand total, following a list of grouping columns (or expressions). `ROLLUP` takes an ordered list of grouping columns, calculates the standard aggregate values specified in the `GROUP BY` clause, then creates progressively higher-level subtotals, moving from right to left through the list.
 Finally, it creates a grand total.
 A `ROLLUP` grouping can be thought of as a series of grouping sets.
 For example: